 Here are those add-ons :

 - Whatever test series and previous year question banks you are solving, carry on.
-That’s important in the last 3–4 months.
-And what’s most important is, you should give double the time on analysing your paper.
+That’s important in the remaining months.
+And what’s most important is, you should give double the time on analyzing your paper.
 It will take much time and is worth it.

-- So take atleast 1.5 -2 months for solving previous year questions of all major exams and for analysis.
+- Solve previous year questions of NEET and analyze them.
 Once you solve all paper, resolve it to consolidate everything.
 I know it will be boring but believe me, you will feel a surge of confidence when you solve it for the second time.
 And confidence can surely help you gain extra marks in exam.

 - When you analyse, keep a diary or note book with you to write the following points.
 This notebook will be your ultimate summary and quick review guide of your entire preparation.